Hey-DJ/ML-IntrusionDetection/README.md

 This is a capstone project for CodingNomads’ “Data Science and Machine Learning” course.

 Its objective is to design and train a supervised ML (machine learning) model that can be used within an IDS (Intrusion Detection Systems) to carry out anomaly-based detection to several classes of network attack vectors inlcuding:
--Brute-force attacks
+- Brute-force attacks
--Heartbleed attacks
+- Heartbleed attacks
--Botnet
+- Botnet
--Denial-of-Service (DoS)
+- Denial-of-Service (DoS)
--Distributed Denial-of-Service (DDoS)
+- Distributed Denial-of-Service (DDoS)
--Web Attacks (eg cross-site scripting)
+- Web Attacks (eg cross-site scripting)
--Infiltration:
+- Infiltration
+- Sql Injection

 ## Contents
 Project paper: [Research Paper - Network Intrusion Detection.pdf](/Research%20Paper%20-%20Network%20Intrusion%20Detection.pdf)